vin100cent/ParkService/README.md

 A microservice that provides information about American National Parks.

+>[!info] Contents
+>[#Setup]
+>[#How to Request and Receive]

 ## About

 This program uses a ZeroMQ message queue to communicate with a separate program that makes requests for information about American National Parks.
 The program uses the National Park Service API to retrieve information about the parks and returns it to the requesting program.
+The main feature of this program is to return a random National Park Name.
+The program is configurable and easily extended to fetch any information (refer to [API Documentation](https://www.nps.gov/subjects/developer/api-documentation.htm#/parks/getPark)

 **Features**
 Random park: the program retrieves a list of all parks from the nps API and selects a random park from the list.